personalizedrefrigerator/AlmostMake/README.md

 `almake` also makes available the `almost_make` module!
 Documentation on this is coming, but for now, check out the source on [GitHub](https://github.com/personalizedrefrigerator/AlmostMake)!

+In addition to the `almake` command, the `almake_shell` command is available.
+This command gives access to an interactive version of the (very limited) shell built into AlmostMake.
+See `almake --help` and `almake_shell --help` for more information.

 ## Installation

 ### From PyPI...